-Curran also coached Greg Woepse to the Pac-10 crown in the pole vault, while Jonathan Clark was the runner-up finisher in the triple jump, Woepse's younger brother, Mike, competed at the NCAA Outdoor Championships, along with Clark, as both earned second-team All-American accolades.
+During the 2011 season, Curran coached Greg Woepse to the Pac-10 crown in the pole vault, while Jonathan Clark was the runner-up finisher in the triple jump.
+Woepse's younger brother, Mike, competed at the NCAA Outdoor Championships, along with Clark, as both earned second-team All-American accolades.
 Clark also earned indoor All-American honors (2nd-team) at the NCAA Indoor meet in the triple jump.
 Three Bruin vaulters posted marks above 17-feet during the 2011 season.

 O'Hara won three NCAA titles - 2002 and 2000 Outdoor and 2000 Indoor.
 Johnson was the 2006 Indoor champion and 2004 Outdoor champion, and set the NCAA Collegiate Pole Vault Record (15-1) in 2006.

-His athletes have won nine Pac-10 titles, four on the men's side and five on the women's side, while he has coached every woman on UCLA's all-time top-10 and nine of the men on the all-time chart.
+His athletes have won nine Pac-10 titles, four on the men's side and five on the women's side, while over 20 men and women have secured spots on UCLA's all-time top-10 vault list with him as their coach.

 In recent years, Curran has coached six Olympians - Okkert Brits (South Africa), Yoo Kim (South Korea), Canadians Dana Ellis and Stephanie McCann, and American Mel Mueller.
 Ellis is the current Canadian National Record Holder (14-7.25) and both her and Ellis were Canadian National Champions.
 Kim set a Korean National Record in 2004 with a mark of 18-4.50, a height which also ranks third all-time at UCLA.